matthiasn/octopress-blog/source/_posts/2013-09-10-birdwatch-explained.markdown

 * The connection uptime is monitored.
 In this Enumeratee the duration of the connection will be logged.
 * The data is converted to comply with the **[Server Sent Events (SSE)](http://dev.w3.org/html5/eventsource/)** specifications.

 Below, you'll find the entire code for the action.
-The Enumeratees should be fairly self-explanatory.
+The Enumeratees are adapters between the Enumerator from the TwitterClient where the Tweets originate and the chunked response we pass back to the client.
+They can either transform elements passing through the chain from one type to another, filter them based on a predicate function or buffer them.

 {% codeblock Streaming Action and Iteratee lang:scala https://github.com/matthiasn/BirdWatch/blob/22f8e3f90a11690eda5e36a339a116821dc1b2ff/app/controllers/BirdWatch.scala BirdWatch.scala %}
 /** Controller for serving main BirdWatch page including the SSE connection */